probml/pyprobml/CONTRIBUTING.md

 !git clone --depth 1 https://github.com/probml/pyprobml /pyprobml &> /dev/null
 %cd -q /pyprobml/scripts
 ```
+The superimport library is described
+[here](https://colab.research.google.com/github/probml/probml-notebooks/blob/main/notebooks/Superimport.ipynb); it will import all other dependencies.

 You can edit your sourcecode in a colab editor following this idiom:
 ```python